Vocational & Psychological Services (VPS) is excited to be a premiere partner, in collaboration with OVR, in facilitating and delivering

 • To provide “transition from school to work” related education, information, support and services to parents/families of students with disabilities to facilitate parent/family members understanding of and participation with the “school to work transition” process of their child, leading to competitive integrated employment and, to the extent possible, independent functioning in the community.

 • To provide a total of 10 informational sessions (1-2 hours) and 10 workshops (4-6 hours) serving at least 25 participants per session.
-Most sessions will be in the evening or Saturday.
 Topics can include benefits planning, entitlement programs, independent living, self advocacy, community resources, work readiness, employment skills, rights and responsibilities under various disability related legislation, individualized planning tools for transition, accommodations, etc.

 • To develop an advisory committee committee that is comprised of collaborative partners (educators, OVR, business representatives, and other stakeholders), parents, and students who have successfully transitioned from school to work.
 The advisory committee will provide input for informational sessions and workshops, act as presenters and serve as family supports.